 God orders all these things.

-The Israelites return from Egypt, and God commands them to slay every man, woman, and child in Canaan (Deut.
-7:1-2 and 20:16-18; in the former he commands “no mercy”).
-He orders the same in 1 Samuel 15:3, and includes instructions to also kill oxen, camels, sheep, and donkeys.
-“Slay utterly old and young,” God commands in Ezekiel 9:4-6, “both maids, and little children, and women.”
+The Israelites return from Egypt, and God commands them to “destroy” entire peoples in Canaan (Deut.
+7:1-2 and 20:16-18; in the former he commands “no mercy,” in the latter, “do not leave alive anything that breathes”).
+He orders the same in 1 Samuel 15:3 (“put to death men and women, children and infants”) and includes instructions to also kill oxen, camels, sheep, and donkeys.
+“Slay utterly old and young,” showing no pity, God commands in Ezekiel 9:4-6, “both maids, and little children, and women.”
 “Utterly destroy,” he instructs in Jeremiah 50:21.
 Innocent people from city-state after city-state were slaughtered as Israel stole land and plundered, according to these tales anyway.
 This is genocide.